expo/expo/packages/expo-splash-screen/README.md

 See `NATIVE` mode preview above.
 This one will be addressed ASAP.

-# 🏅 Hall Of Fame
+## 🏅 Hall Of Fame

-This module is based on solid work (many thank for that 👏):
+This module is based on a solid work from (many thank for that 👏):
 - [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen)
 - [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash)
 - [react-native-make](https://github.com/bamlab/react-native-make)